-Personal Finance & Budget Tracker
+Personal Finance & Spending Tracker

-With the income left after your expenses you can then decide how much you need to budget for your essential purchases such as food, household items, personal care etc. we also recommend setting a ‘Treat me’ budget based on an affordable amount that you can use to reward yourself for all of your hard work (set this amount wisely).
+We recommend setting a ‘Treat me’ budget based on an affordable amount that you can use to reward yourself for all of your hard work (set this amount wisely).
 As well as budgeting a reasonable amount for a Miscellaneous buffer to cover items you may unexpectedly need throughout the month.

 - Some of the cells are locked to protect the formulas being changed in error to unprotect an excel sheet the password is 2021.